-The programmable bench power supply project was an attempt to create reliable, modular, open and programmable power supply.
-It’s also replicable at home and can be used for various tasks starting with powering breadboard, charge (or to some extent discharge) batteries of various types and sizes or use as a tool in school/educational and science experiments.
+This programmable bench power supply project design is an attempt to create a reliable, modular, well documented, and programmable bench power supply.
+It will also be replicable at home and can be used for various tasks: powering breadboard experimental circuits, charge (or to some extent discharge) batteries of various types and sizes( with additions to the firmware, it might even fit the complex charging algorithms needed for Li polymer batteries), or use in school/educational and science experiments (it has extensive safety features as standard).
 It can be even used as a building block in the Automatic Test Equipment (ATE) environment.
-Here and in accompanying articles and documents a shorter form PSU (from Power Supply Unit) will be used for the sake of simplicity.
+Here, and in the accompanying articles and documents, we use PSU (i.e. Power Supply Unit) instead of the full name of the project.

-The term programmable power supply could have many means and faces.
-In the DIY and non-commercial area that means usage of some popular MCU (i.e. PIC or AVR family) equipped with some sort of LCD display (2 x 16 character display, 128 x 64 graphic display, etc.) and keypad (e.g. 4 to 16 keys).
-A built-in MCU ADC and PWM (as a DAC) capability is then used for programming and monitoring PSU’s voltage and current control loops.
-Software/ firmware is due to lack of hardware or human (programmer’s) resources rather simple, and in many cases it is not more then sort of “Hello World!” for PSU application.
-Important features such as calibration and various type of protections or less important like simple arbitrary waveform generation, remote control using 3rd party controller software is not implemented.
-Limits of such approach could be reached pretty soon in everyday exploitation that existing hardware and/or software part needs upgrade.
-When that is not possible a complete redesign of hardware and rewriting of controlling software will follow.
-Our aim is to provide software that is feature rich and flexible enough to be modified and upgraded in a way not only to follow improvement of this PSU power management part (pre-regulation, post-regulation, protection circuits, etc.) but to be used with other solutions regardless of their complexity.
+The term programmable power supply has many possible meanings.
+In the DIY and non-commercial world this will usually mean use of a popular MCU (i.e., from the PIC or AVR families) equipped with an LCD display (perhaps a 2 x 16 character display, or a 128 x 64 graphic display, etc.), and a keypad (e.g. 4 to 16 keys) and/or incremental encoder.
+A built-in MCU ADC with PWM (i.e. DAC) capability can then be used for programming and monitoring a PSU’s voltage and current control loops.
+Usually, software / firmware in such PSUs are rather simple, and in many cases not more the equivalent of “Hello World!” for PSU application.
+Important features such as calibration and various type of protections, or less important ones like simple arbitrary waveform generation, remote control using 3rd party controller software, etc is almost never implemented in DIY designs.
+The limits of the usual approach are reached quickly in the everyday situation that the existing hardware and/or software needs to upgraded.
+When that is not possible, a complete redesign of hardware and rewriting of control software will follow, or in the case of commercial PSUs, an expensive replacement must be purchased.